What Causes Sex Addiction? Is it Genes, Trauma or Social Media?

 Hormone levels is another factor that may increase one’s likelihood of sex addiction.
 Higher levels of sex hormones like testosterone or oestrogen can affect your libido, or sexual drive.
 If you are genetically inclined to impulsive behaviour and also have high levels of sex-related hormones, you would be far more likely to engage in repeated sexual activity.

 Apart from the bare biology, your psychological makeup, shaped largely by childhood experiences such as traumas, etc. also plays a key role in your attitudes towards sex and the likelihood of developing a sex addiction.
-As mentioned above, mental health issues like anxiety, depression, personality disorders, or poor impulse control are common among sex addicts and seem to instigate or at least propel the addiction.
+As mentioned above, mental health disorders like anxiety, depression, personality disorders, or poor impulse control are common among sex addicts and seem to instigate or at least propel the addiction.
 More specifically, those that have been diagnosed with bipolar disorder and therefore have a tendency toward manic states, are also much more likely to engage in frequent sexual activity without fear or knowledge of unhealthy consequences.
 Individuals who have experience sexual abuse or trauma are also much more likely to develop unhealthy ideas around sex.

 As an increasing number of people are reporting sex addiction in recent years, one might conclude that a large factor in sex addiction is society – exposure, evolving morals, greater acceptability of sex and sexual experimentation, etc. Social media surely plays a large part in our exposure or normalisation of sexual behaviours that may have previously been considered taboo.
 In some ways this is seen as a positive – providing a sense of liberation and openness in society.
 However, the flip side of this is that deviant or unhealthy behaviours can often be glorified.
 Teenagers and sexually suppressed individuals are particularly vulnerable to this type of sexual advertising.